fivetran/dbt_mailchimp_source/README.md

 ### Disabling models

 It's possible that your Mailchimp connector does not sync every table that this package expects.
 If your syncs exclude certain tables, it is because you either don't use that functionality in Mailchimp or actively excluded some tables from your syncs.
 To disable the corresponding functionality in the package, you must add the relevant variables.
 By default, all variables are assumed to be `true`.
-Add variables for only the tables you would like to disable:
+Add variables for only the tables you would like to disable.
+The following source tables will be disabled if the vars is set to false:

+- automation
+- automation_email
+- automation_recipient
+- automation_recipient_activity

 ```yml
 # dbt_project.yml